How to Protect Your House from a Hurricane

-Beyond supplies, it's important to be aware of your surroundings.
+It's important to be aware of your surroundings.
 Are you in an evacuation zone?
 Do you have an evacuation plan?
 Do you live in a flood plane?

-Preparing for Power Outages
+Prepare for Power Outages

-If you're lucky enough to already own a generator, or can get your hands on one, there are a few things to keep in mind.
+If you're lucky enough to already own a generator or can get your hands on one, there are a few things to keep in mind.

 They require gas, oil, and power cords to generate and provide electricity for your refrigerator, lights, sump pumps, and more.
 Just be absolutely sure never to run a portable generator inside your home, garage, or near open windows or doors.
 The exhaust given off by a gas-powered generator contains carbon monoxide and can be deadly.
 Itís important to know how to run a generator safely.

 Once your generator is running, itís generating electricity.
 However, youíll need generator power cords to transfer that electricity to the appliances you wish to power.

 Make sure you choose power cords that match the wattage of your generator.
 Each cord will list its maximum watts, and itís better to oversize the cord than to undersize it.

 Also make sure that the length of your generator power cords are sufficient for reaching your appliances from the generator outside, as itís not recommended that you connect multiple power cords in a single strand.

 Gas Cans for Refueling†